Skip to main content

 This at last reaches the realm of divine transformation.

 But evolving to this level is by no means easy.
-It requires a great sage to emerge several thousand years beforehand and begin to advocate: taking the affairs of the cosmos as matters within one's own nature; possessing a capacity for shouldering responsibility as rich as Yi Yin's; embodying the Dao of Heaven that benefits all under Heaven without harming it; in all things acting for others, not for oneself; yielding to others, not seeking precedence.
+It requires a great sage to emerge several thousand years beforehand and begin to advocate: taking the affairs of the cosmos as matters within one's own nature; possessing a capacity for shouldering responsibility as rich as Yi Yin's; embodying the Dao of Heaven that benefits all under Heaven without harming it; in all things living for others, not for oneself; giving to others, not seeking precedence.
 Only in this way can it gradually be brought about.

 I, this young student, humbly believe that the present time is precisely the era of practicing trust and cultivating harmony.
 It is also an era when heterodox doctrines run rampant and right and wrong must be distinguished.
 It is an era when the teachings of all lands and all ages lie jumbled together, needing to be integrated and unified.